Peter0x44/peter0x44.github.io/content/posts/benchpress.md

 ## Try It Out

 The tool is open source and available on [GitHub](https://github.com/Peter0x44/benchpress).
 Feel free to open issues, send me an email, or leave comments on this blog post.
-Contributions and feedback are welcome!
+Suggestions, contributions and feedback are welcome!